astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/compare/t5...t6#diff-896f245bc8e493f91277fd33913ef974)

 We create a file that contains SQL statements for creating the database table<!-- \index{database} -->.
 So that these statements are called, we add the name of the file later in the manifest.

+Besides the `id`, which we use to make the element uniquely findable and the name `name`, which is optional and names the item in our extension, there is the alias `alias`.
+The latter prepares the data for routing, among other things.
+Imagine a system URL like `http://www.example.com/index.php?option=com_foos&view=foo&id=1`.
+This is not very readable for humans.
+Machines like search engines also process such a URL poorly.
+A textual description is mandatory.
+In Joomla this is done with the help of the alias.
+This can be defined by the user.
+So that the text for the URL contains only valid characters, there are automatic processes in the background processing of Joomla.<!-- \index{alias} --><!-- \index{Search Engine Friendly (SEF)!alias} -->

 With `CREATE TABLE IF NOT EXISTS ...` we create the database table if it does not already exist.
 With `INSERT INTO ...` we store sample contents in the database table.

-> In a real extension, I would not add sample data via the SQL file during installation.
+In a real extension, I would not add sample data via the SQL file during installation.
 In Joomla 4, a plugin of the type `sampledata` is a good choice.
-For inspiration you can find plugins in the directory `joomla-cms/plugins/sampledata`.
+For inspiration you can find plugins in Joomla in the directory `plugins/sampledata`.

 [administrator/components/com_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/blob/a16028022ae1e854f4e54764e7b335bfaf3c19f0/src/administrator/components/com_foos/sql/install.mysql.utf8.sql)